waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_1.md

 RSpec can also be described as a 'Domain Specific Language' (DSL).
 In this case RSpec is a language specific to the domain of writing tests in an 'expect' style (note there are other styles - see the RSpec pill).
 The motivation is to make the tests as readable as possible, in order to make them comprehensible to other developers and ourselves 3 months later when we come back to look at them again.
 In particular, the goal is that the tests are not only tests, but a dynamic specifications of the entire system.
 The intention is that comprehensibility will lead to good maintainability, since most of the effort developing software comes from maintaining it rather than writing it in the first place.
 When change comes, and it most likely will, we want to be able to simply and quickly comprehend what a test is doing and adapt it as necessary.

-As mentioned before, in this simple system our feature test will also be an 'integration-test' that checks that two objects in our domain (the DockingStation and the Bike) can interact correctly.
+As mentioned before, in this simple system our feature test is also an 'integration-test' that checks that objects in our domain (the DockingStation and the Bike) interact correctly.

-[The following style was particularly irksome for me.
+>The style of the original test was particularly irksome for me.
 It completely misses the point of well-written RSpec.
 I have modified using the feature and scenario syntax to differentiate from unit tests.
-Plus I've worded the test so that it reads properly]
+Plus I've worded the test so that it reads properly

 ```ruby
 # we've chosen to capture the user story under the higher level feature 'Accessing bikes'.